• Dementia-Friendly Airports - Details

 When should I contact a complaint resolution official (CRO)?

-• If you encounter a disability-related issue related to an airline accommodation or service, you can request to speak with the airline’s Complaint Resolution Official (CRO) or a supervisor.
+• If you encounter a disability-related issue related to airline accommodations or services, you can request to speak with the airline’s Complaint Resolution Official (CRO) or a supervisor.
 A CRO is the airline’s expert on disability-related issues in air travel and has the authority to resolve complaints on behalf of the airline.
 Every airline must have a CRO available either by telephone or in person during operating hours.

 When should I contact the DOT Aviation Consumer Protection Division Disability Hotline?